Former DNC leader, mainstay of SC politics Don Fowler dies

 Their home near Columbia’s Five Points district became a regular stop for many of the Democrats vying for their party’s attention in the prolonged run-up to the pivotal Feb.
 29 primary, the first balloting to take place in the South.
 Each event, which felt like a fundraiser but was free to anyone to attend, featured the couple introducing a candidate like Pete Buttigieg, Amy Klobuchar or Bill deBlasio to dozens of people crowded into their living room, often spilling into a front hallway.

+Robertson described Fowler as the most loyal and devoted of friends and mentors who remained unafraid to speak his mind, like during his recent unsuccessful push to keep the Democratic Party from curbing the influence of superdelegates in its presidential nominating structure.

+“If Don was with you, he was with you until the end of days,” Robertson said Wednesday.
+“He could disagree with you, and he might not like what you were doing, but he was with you.”

-Don Fowler remained a mainstay in Democratic politics, serving as a sounding board for chairmen including Robertson and Harrison, who chaired the party during the 2016 president cycle and mounted a fundraising record-shattering challenge to U.S. Sen. Lindsey Graham of South Carolina this year.
+Fowler remained a Democratic politics mainstay, serving as a sounding board for chairmen including Robertson and Harrison, who chaired the party during the 2016 president cycle and mounted a fundraising record-shattering challenge to Graham this year.

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP.